Zsófia Méray-Horváth And The Coffee That Should Have Been Irish

 Our story begins in of all places the municipality of Arad in Transylvania (then part of Hungary) four years before the first entry in the journal of Jonathan Harker in Bram Stoker's epic horror novel "Dracula".
 On December 30, 1889, Zsófia Méray-Horváth was born.
 Before we get into who she was and her many contributions to skating, I want to first try to explain some confusion surrounding her genealogy and name.
 In the sixteenth century, a Croatian man from the Horváth family married a woman from the Méray family in Kassa, which is located in the present day Czech Republic but was then a thriving Hungarian city.
 The names were combined and over two centuries went through many slight variations.
 However, Zsófia's father Károly opted to revive the combined Méray-Horváth last name.
 When she started entering international figure skating competitions, the name Zsófia was Germanized to Öpika, the preposition 'von' got added somewhere along the way and Zsófia Méray-Horváth became known in skating circles by the names Öpika von Méray-Horváth, Öpika von Méray and Öpika Méray-Horváth.
 You have to wonder what she would have liked us to call her, but out of respect for her birth name today I'm going to use Zsófia Méray-Horváth.

-Following in the footsteps of her aristocratic clubmate Lily Kronberger - who was the second female skater to win the World title in 1908 (a feat she repeated in 1909 and 1910), Zsófia travelled to Vienna, Austria in 1911 to compete in her first international competition, the World Championships.
+Following in the footsteps of her aristocratic clubmate Lili Kronberger - who was the second female skater to win the World title in 1908 (a feat she repeated in 1909 and 1910), Zsófia travelled to Vienna, Austria in 1911 to compete in her first international competition, the World Championships.
 She finished second behind Kronberger that year.
-By the following year, Lily Kronberger had retired from competition and following the advice of Károly, Zsófia's younger brother Lóránd - a motorcycle enthusiast - became an engineering apprentice at Shell in Galicia.
+By the following year, Lili Kronberger had retired from competition and following the advice of Károly, Zsófia's younger brother Lóránd - a motorcycle enthusiast - became an engineering apprentice at Shell in Galicia.
 Zsófia travelled to Davos, Switzerland as Hungary's only ladies competitor and claimed the gold medal in a field of seven ladies.

 With continued support from Mihály Károlyi, the Budapesti Korcsolyázó Egylet and her family, Zsófia made the trip to Stockholm, Sweden to defend her World title and did so with a considerable lead on her closest challengers, Phyllis Johnson of Great Britain and Sweden's Svea Norén.
 In an equally convincing fashion, she won her third and final World title in St. Moritz, Switzerland in January 1914 with an almost twenty point lead ahead of Austria's Angela Hanka.
 Even though she was probably one of the most conservatively dressed of the ladies skaters of that era, Zsófia was criticized in a 1914 issue of "The Sketch: A Journal of Art and Actuality" for her mere 'indecency' in taking part in a sporting event as a (GASP) woman!
 Give me a break.